2012 British Grand Prix

 The 2012 British Grand Prix (formally the 2012 Formula 1 Santander British Grand Prix) was a Formula One motor race that took place at the Silverstone Circuit in Northamptonshire and Buckinghamshire, England on 8 July 2012.
 It was the ninth round of the 2012 Formula One season, the 63rd time the event had been a round of the Formula One World Championship, and the 67th time it had been contested overall.
 The 52-lap race was won by Red Bull driver Mark Webber, who took his second victory of the season.
 The Ferrari of Fernando Alonso, who started the race in pole position, finished 3.0 seconds behind Webber, in second.
 Webber's teammate, Sebastian Vettel, completed the podium by finishing in third position.

 As a consequence of the race, Webber narrowed Alonso's lead in the drivers' standings to 13 points.
 Webber himself was 16 points ahead of Vettel, who had moved ahead of Lewis Hamilton into third in the standings on 100 points.
 Red Bull extended their lead in the constructors' standings to 64 points.
 Ferrari moved up from fourth place to second whilst McLaren did the reverse and Lotus stayed in third position.
 All three teams stayed within 10 points of each other.

-This would prove to be Webber's 9th and final career F1 victory and the last Red Bull Racing victory at Silverstone until Max Verstappen won the 70th Anniversary Grand Prix there in 2020.
+This would prove to be Webber's 9th and final career F1 victory.
+This was also the last victory for an Australian Formula One driver until Daniel Ricciardo's victory in the 2014 Canadian Grand Prix, Ricciardo having replaced Webber at Red Bull after the latter's retirement at the end of the 2013 season.